 All Saint Mary's students complete the Sophia Program in Liberal Learning over their four years of study at Saint Mary's College.
 Sophia is a vision of a liberal arts education that is uniquely Saint Mary's.
-The Program calls upon each student to understand the purpose of a liberal arts education at Saint Mary's and how it prepares her to make a difference in the world.
+The program calls upon each student to understand the purpose of a liberal arts education at Saint Mary's and how it prepares her to make a difference in the world.

-The Sophia Program's three foundational learning outcomes (LO 1, LO 2, LO 3) are Knowledge Acquisition and Integration of Learning (LO 1), Cognitive and Communicative Skills (LO 2), and Engagement through Intercultural Competence, Social Responsibility, and Global Learning (LO 3).
-These learning outcomes cultivate both the mind and the heart, ensuring that a Saint Mary's education includes the hallmarks of a Holy Cross education.
-Thus the Sophia Program provides knowledge and skills for the twenty-first century, it underscores the importance of women's voices as well as the social responsibility and intercultural competence befitting global citizens and shaped by the distinctive tradition of the Sisters of the Holy Cross.
+The Sophia program has the following three foundational learning outcomes:

+> Knowledge Acquisition and Integration of Learning

+> Cognitive and Communicative Skills

+> Engagement through Intercultural Competence, Social Responsibility, and Global Learning

+These learning outcomes cultivate both the mind and the heart, ensuring that a Saint Mary's education includes the hallmark of a Holy Cross education.
+Thus the Sophia Program provides knowledge and skills for the twenty-first century, it is underscores the importance of women's voices as well as the social responsibility and intercultural competence befitting global citizens and shaped by the distinctive tradition of the Sisters of the Holy Cross.